 Only 43.5% of students who start high school in Oregon go on to enroll in college.
 We’re working to increase that number.

 College Possible Oregon is making college admission and success possible for more than 1,762 low-income Oregon students.
 The organization created the Portland site in 2012 and began serving students the following year.
-In the 2018-2019 school year, College Possible Portland began serving students outside of the Portland area and expanded into College Possible Oregon.
+In the 2018-2019 school year, College Possible Portland expanded into College Possible Oregon to better reflect the work the organization is doing outside of the Portland-metro region.

 This school year, College Possible Oregon is serving 473 high school students, more than 289 college students and 1,000 9th and 10th graders through college prep talks.
 Our high school students have an average GPA of 3.17 and 73% are students of color.